 Where is the proof?

-There is a wealth of evidence over the past 15 years, both in the UK and abroad.
+There is a wealth of evidence over the past few decades, both in the UK and abroad.

 In 1995, researchers analysed the relationship between worker representation and industrial injuries in British Manufacturing.
 It found that employers with trade union health and safety committees had half the injury rate of those employers who managed safety without unions or joint arrangements .
 Several other analyses of the same figures concluded that the highest injury rates occur where management deals with occupational health and safety without consultation .